-Statement of Understanding - Functional Abilities

-The Americans with Disabilities Act of 1990 (42 U.S.C.
-12101, et seq.) and Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-794) prohibits discrimination of persons because of her or his disability.
-In keeping with these laws, colleges of the Wisconsin Technical College System make every effort to ensure a quality education for students.
-The purpose of this document is to ensure that students acknowledge that they have been provided information on the functional abilities required of a student in the Medical Assisting program.

-(initial) I have read and I understand the Functional Abilities specific to a student in the medical assistant program.

-\\\\\ I am able to meet the Functional Abilities as listed with or without accommodations.
+Name of Student (please print) Signatur e of Student Date Statement of Unders tanding - Functional Abilities of the R because Technica The purp provided ehabilitation Act of 1973 (29 of her or his disability.
+In keen al College System make every oose of this document is to ensu 1990 (42 U.S.C.
+12101, et seq.) and Section 50 U.S.C.
+794) prohibits discrimination of person sping with these laws, colleges of the Wisconsi effort to ensure a quality education for students re that students acknowledge that they have bee I abilities required of a student in the Medical (initial) I have read and I understand in the medical assistant prog the Functional Abilities specific to a student ram. (initial) I am able to meet the Function accommodations. onal Abilities as listed with or without Name of Student (please print) Signatur e of Student Date

-\Student Copy
+^{}Student Copy